SaMnCo/docker-neuraltalk2/README.md

 The idea of these containers comes from some issues from the [original work repo](https://github.com/karpathy/neuraltalk2).

-I thought I would create a simple Dockerfile to make it easy for people to start playing with the Neural Talk, which is a very very cool tech.
-These are the 2 main folder amd64 and armhf.
+I thought I would create a simple Dockerfile to make it easy for people to start playing with the Neural Talk, which is a very very cool tech with tons of applications.

+There are 4 folders for 3 distinct versions.

+* amd64 is a CPU only image analysis, to run on your laptop or a non-nVidia enabled computer.
+This one is also automatically pushed to the Docker Hub.
+* amd64-gpu is built using the nvidia images.
+For some reasons, nVidia doesn't publish an image with cuDNN v3 so I can't have it published automagically, but provide instructions at the end of this document
+* amrhf: is my big failure so far, but I wanted to run this on a tiny raspberry pi 2.
+Unfortunately and despite great support from the team writing the original work, it seems this code doesn't like 32b processors like ARMv7, at least for now.
+* arùhf-deepbelief: which leads me to this last folder, with a working but less powerful solution, based on [Deep Belief work](https://github.com/jetpacapp/DeepBeliefSDK)

-There are 2 folders here, as my intention is primarily to make this work on a raspberry pi 2, even if there is still some work to be done.
-The armhf branch cannot be processed on Docker Hub, but you can build it at home on your own ARM machine, or use an ARM public cloud.
-The image also has been uploaded to the hub.
+Note that the 2 ARM images cannot be built on the Docker Hub, but you can build it at home on your own ARM machine, or use an ARM public cloud.
+I am doing my best to publish the images to the registry as well.

-Then as I struggled with Torch on Raspberry Pi 2, I searched for more solutions to recognize images, and I found some [Deep Belief work](https://github.com/jetpacapp/DeepBeliefSDK) that works nicely on Raspberry Pi and decided to add it as a container in the armhf-deepbelief folder.

 The intention of the containers is only to use a pre-trained model.
-I may change this in the future or if people request it.
+I may change this in the future or if people request it (or for nerdy fun at some point :)

 # Neural Talk Containers

-* Stored in folders amd64 and armhf
+* Stored in folders amd64, amd64-gpu and armhf

 ## What this container does